xtianbong/mben6270/WEBSITE_ARCHITECTURE.md

 Folder structure matters for web design and development.
 It aligns with good software engineering concepts.

 The details of software engineering concepts are out of the scope of this class, however, we will study **coupling** and **cohesion** and they apply to CP202.

-Our understanding of coupling and cohesion will help us understand why separating code into a well structure and well named directories and files leads to the successfull deployment and maintenance of a website.
+Our understanding of coupling and cohesion will help us understand why separating code into a well structure and well named directories and files leads to the successful deployment and maintenance of a website.

-For example, we'll asnwer, more technically, why we don't just put all the files in one directory and why we can't just name files arbitreraly.
+For example, we'll answer, more technically, why we don't just put all the files in one directory and why we can't just name files arbitrarily.

 **Coupling**
 Coupling relates to the interdependence of modules that make up a program. **Our aim is low coupling**.